Analytics

 A better receivables workflow keeps three layers close together:

-• current exposure
+• open exposure

 • customer and invoice context